On the Complexity and Algorithms for the Upper Domatic Number of Graphs: Introduction

-In this article, we study a similar graph partitioning problem, namely \emph{upper domatic partition}.
-In 2020, Haynes et al. \cite{haynes2020upper} introduced this notion as a generalisation of transitive partition.
-An \emph{ upper domatic partition} of size $k$ is defined as a partition of the vertex set into $k$ parts, say $\pi =\{V_1,V_2, \ldots, V_k\}$, such that for all $1\leq i< j\leq k$, either $V_i$ dominates $V_j$ or $V_j$ dominates $V_i$ or both.
-The maximum order of such an upper domatic partition is called \emph{upper doamtic number} of $G$ and is denoted by $D(G)$.
-An upper domatic partition of order $D(G)$ is called a $D$-partition of $G$.
-The \textsc{Maximum Upper Domatic Problem} and its corresponding decision version are defined as follows.
+The upper domatic number was introduced by Haynes et al.~\cite{haynes2020upper}.
+An upper domatic partition of \(G\) is a partition \(\pi=\{V_1,V_2,\ldots,V_k\}\) of \(V(G)\) such that, for every two distinct parts \(V_i\) and \(V_j\), either \(V_i\to V_j\), or \(V_j\to V_i\), or both.
+The maximum order of an upper domatic partition is the upper domatic number of \(G\), denoted by \(D(G)\).
+An upper domatic partition of size \(D(G)\) is called a \(D\)-partition.
+In this sense, the upper domatic number is a relaxation of the domatic number: in a domatic partition, every pair of parts dominates each other, while in an upper domatic partition, domination is required in at least one direction.